Dabrogost/Chroma-Ad-Blocker/docs/index.md

 <section class="support-section fade-up">
   <h2 class="section__title">Support the Project</h2>
   <p class="section__sub">
-    Chroma is 100% free, open-source, and always will be.
+    Chroma is 100% free, source-available, and always will be.
 It is built and maintained by a single developer.
 If it has improved your web experience, consider supporting the work with a coffee.
   </p>